-The inverter type shall be complied with the following standards:
+The inverter type shall comply with the following standards:

-The PV module type shall be complied with the following standards:
+The PV module type shall comply with the following standards:

 An applicant that wishes to connect an on-site renewable energy system, with the main purposes of satisfying his/her local demand for electricity, and wishing to export any excess to the grid, is eligible to be included in a net metering scheme, subject to the required technical standards, and safety requirements (please refer to the checklist in the application form to view these standards and criteria).

 Renewable energy sources do not always coincide with the demand for electricity in our homes and offices.
 With net metering, a client can export RE power when the demand is low, and reduce the imported power, when the on-site demand is high, thus maximizing the value of RE sources.
 Any excess energy fed to the grid by the RE plant will be deducted from the utility bill that is issued every two months.
 If a producer exports renewable energy more than his/her total energy consumption in any given billing period, then the excess balance is transferred and credited to the next billing period.
 This process happens over 1 year (January to December), where at the end of the year the meter will be reset again to zero.